 Doublets can split within a single language, for example too splitting from to.
 The word to already existed in English and the word too developed from this word.
 This is an extremely simple example of doublets of native origin.

-More complex examples of native-origin doublets can be seen in the words for food/animals in English.
+You can find more complex examples of native-origin doublets in the words for food/animals in English.
 The most well-known example is beef/cow.
-The word beef comes from the Old French word boef and was brought over by the Normans to England during the Norman Conquest in 1066.
+The word beef comes from the Old French word boef and arrived with the Normans to England during the Norman Conquest in 1066.
 The word cow comes from the Old English word cu, which is of Germanic origin.
 Beef and cow are synonymous in the sense that they originally referred to the same thing.
-The dual layer of society under Norman rule (read The Most Important Word in the English Language and Its History for more information about English Language history) led to beef being used to describe the meet and cow to describe the animal.
-This example is also considered of native origin as cow comes from Old English and a cognate is borrowed from a sister language (French).
+The dual layer of society under Norman rule (read The Most Important Word in the English Language and Its History for more information about English Language history) led to beef describing the meat and cow describing the animal.
+This example is also “native” as cow comes from Old English and a cognate is borrowed from a sister language (French).

 As one might have guessed, English has thousands of doublets (triplets, quadruplets, etc.) due to its dual nature as a Germanic language that was heavily influenced by French.
 In fact, there are three periods where borrowing from French saw a sharp increase in English: just after the Normal Conquest, when the nobility in England switched from French to English (13th/14th centuries), and the 17th/18th centuries (the influential height of the French Empire).